TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/Introduction.rst

 Introduction
 ============

-This chapter defines coding guidelines for the TYPO3 CMS project.
+This chapter defines coding guidelines for the TYPO3 project.
 Following these guidelines is mandatory for TYPO3 Core  developers and contributors to the TYPO3 Core .